 SOLID is an acronym formed by the names of 5 design principles centered around better code design, maintainability, and extendability.
 The principles were first introduced by Robert Martin (more familiar in the developer circles as Uncle Bob) in his 2000 paper Design Principles and Design Patterns.
 The principles were later named by Michael Feathers who switched their order so they can form the SOLID acronym.

 The SOLID design principles will guide you to:

 - make it easier to extend the system with new functionality without breaking the existing ones;

 - write code that’s easy to read and understand.

 In simple terms, the SOLID design principles act like UX principles for developers.
 Have you ever worked on a bug where you had to spend hours reading the code in order to understand what to do?
 Great developer experience means you can easily navigate through the code and understand what it does.
 Ultimately, it results in spending less time figuring out what the code does and more time actually developing the solution.

-So, let’s dig into the 5 principles that can help us become better developers.
+So, let’s dig into the 5 principles for object oriented design that can help us become better developers.

 Single Responsibility Principle

 Single Responsibility Principle is the S in SOLID.
 Undoubtedly the most popular one that many people argue is the first you should start with.

 Single responsibility means that your class (any entity for that matter, including a method in a class, or a function in structured programming) should only do one thing.
 If your class is responsible for getting users’ data from the database, it shouldn’t care about displaying the data as well.
 Those are different responsibilities and should be handled separately.